droonee/sumo_loggen/README.md

        git clone https://github.com/droonee/sumo_loggen.git sumo_loggen && cd sumo_loggen && chmod +x setup.sh && sudo su

-- Run `bash setup.sh` to install the requirements and setup the dependencies
+- While in 'root' user, run `bash setup.sh` to install the requirements and setup the dependencies

 ### Steps to use
 - Input the HTTP Endpoint into the sumo_loggen.py file located in the parent sumo_loggen directory